smathot/materials_for_P0010.5/manuscript/md/__supplementary__.md

  id: TblExp3
  source: exp3.csv
  caption:
   The LME for Exp.
 3 used to estimate the partial slope of the relationship between pupil size and fixation saliency.
+Based on an LME model with by-participant random intercept and random slope for pupil size.
 --%

 %--